GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythTrack.md

 * "Come and join the Hive Mind Party dressed *to kill*" individuality and [IT'S HARD](https://en.wikipedia.org/wiki/It%27s_Hard) freedom.

-* "The girls smile And people forget The snow packs as the skier tracks"
+* "The girls smile and [people](Great_Seal_We_The_People_Opera.md) forget!
+The snow packs as the skier tracks..."

 * The Hive Mind girls smile to Girly Girl Carol, together the smile and forget!

+* "Drinks flow... people forget" lyrics..
+Oh Carol the ABQ author is always boozing like James Joyce in Paris!

 &nbsp;